Neamar/DUCK/artworks/the_son_of_the_sun.md

 title: "The Son Of The Sun"
 permalink: "DUCK/the_son_of_the_sun"
 images:
-  "Cover":
+  "cover":
     image: "images/The Son Of The Sun_cover.jpg"
     thumbnail: "images/thumbnails/The Son Of The Sun_cover.jpg"
+    comment: "No dedication"
+  "first page":
+    image: "images/The Son Of The Sun.jpg"
+    thumbnail: "images/thumbnails/The Son Of The Sun.jpg"
-  "Last page":
+  "last page":
     image: "images/The Son Of The Sun_last.jpg"
     thumbnail: "images/thumbnails/The Son Of The Sun_last.jpg"
     duck: "images/The Son Of The Sun_last_DUCK.jpg"
-  "First page":
-    image: "images/The Son Of The Sun.jpg"
-    thumbnail: "images/thumbnails/The Son Of The Sun.jpg"
 ---